rcarrascosps/javawindowscertificate/README.md

-# Java Windows Certifcate Store Integration
+# Java Windows Certificate Store Integration

 The java class com.sps.Tester shows how to use Windows Certificate Store within a Java Class in order to consume a Service using HTTPs.